Youth for Western Civilization: Cramer resignation

 On September 18, 2009, Elliot Cramer, the faculty adviser for the University of North Carolina branch of the YWC, resigned after writing in an e-mail that he had a gun and knew how to use it.
 The e-mail came in response to brochures opposing the organization and had Cramer's photograph, home address and telephone number.
 It said in bold letters, "Why is your professor supporting white supremacy?"

 Nikhil Patel, president of the university's chapter of the YWC, sent an e-mail to Cramer notifying him of the brochures and saying that he was concerned for his safety.
 Cramer responded to the e-mail with "I have a Colt 45 and I know how to use it.
 I used to be able to hit a quarter at 50 feet seven times out of 10."
 Cramer also sent Patel's letter and his reply to the chancellor of the university, Holden Thorp.

 Thorp then contacted Cramer, expressing concern that this e-mail might be used against the university and ultimately asked him to resign from the faculty adviser position.
 He said Cramer's statement was "highly inappropriate and not consistent with the civil discourse we are trying to achieve".
 Cramer explained to the chancellor that this was not meant to be taken seriously but that the chancellor should know about the distribution of these brochures.

 Three advisers were appointed to replace Cramer.

 Kevin DeAnna

 Kevin DeAnna led YWC throughout its existence.
 Earlier, as a student at the College of William & Mary, he led the campus chapter of Young Americans for Freedom and helped edit a libertarian-leaning student paper, The Remnant.
-After graduating he took a job at the Leadership Institute, founding YWC soon after.
+After graduating, he took a job at the Leadership Institute, founding YWC soon after.
 After leaving YWC in 2012, DeAnna left the Leadership Institute for World Net Daily, where he wrote many articles over the next five years, mostly without a byline.
-At the same time, DeAnna wrote hundreds of article for white nationalist publications (including Radix Journal, Counter-Currents, American Renaissance, and VDARE) under pseudonyms.
+At the same time, DeAnna wrote hundreds of articles for white nationalist publications (including Radix Journal, Counter-Currents, American Renaissance, and VDARE) under the pen names James Kirkpatrick and Gregory Hood.
 He was a member of the Wolves of Vinland at one point.
-In 2020 Buzzfeed News reported that DeAnna had met with Peter Thiel in the runup to the 2016 election.
+In 2020, Buzzfeed News reported that DeAnna had met with Peter Thiel in the runup to the 2016 election.